Skip to content

 The History of Contract Lifecycle Management

 Historically, contract management was done manually using paper-based methods, which were time-consuming and prone to errors.
-In the early days, the contract lifecycle was managed by hand, involving document drafting, approval workflows, and physical storage.
+The contract lifecycle was managed by hand — document drafting, approval workflows, and physical storage all required manual effort.

 Legistify Blog CTA

-As businesses grew and expanded, so did the complexity of managing contracts.
-CLM evolved alongside these changes, and today’s CLM solutions leverage artificial intelligence (AI), machine learning (ML), and cloud technology.
-These advancements have transformed CLM from a manual, paper-based function into a strategic tool that offers more control, transparency, and efficiency.
+As businesses grew, so did the complexity of managing contracts.
+CLM evolved alongside these changes, and today’s CLM solutions use artificial intelligence (AI), machine learning (ML), and cloud technology.
+These developments have transformed CLM from a manual function into a strategic tool that offers greater control, transparency, and efficiency.

-In today’s business environment, CLM has become an essential component of a comprehensive risk management strategy, playing a critical role in ensuring legal compliance and operational success.
+CLM has become an essential part of a comprehensive risk management strategy, playing a key role in ensuring legal compliance and operational success.

 What is CLM Software?

-CLM software is a digital tool designed to help organizations manage the entire lifecycle of contracts.
-It offers functionalities such as document creation, negotiation, approval workflows, e-signatures, storage, and performance monitoring.
+CLM software is a digital tool designed to help organisations manage the entire lifecycle of contracts.
+It covers document creation, negotiation, approval workflows, e-signatures, storage, and performance monitoring.

-CLM software automates routine tasks and enables organizations to track contracts more effectively.
-By using pre-built templates, stakeholders can draft contracts faster while ensuring consistency and compliance with legal standards.
-CLM software integrates with other enterprise systems, providing seamless access and improved collaboration across departments such as legal, procurement, and sales.
+CLM software automates routine tasks and helps organisations track contracts more effectively.
+Pre-built templates allow stakeholders to draft contracts faster while maintaining consistency and compliance with legal standards.
+CLM software also integrates with other enterprise systems, improving collaboration across legal, procurement, and sales departments.

-With the integration of AI and analytics, CLM software can also analyze contract clauses, assess risks, and ensure that contracts are aligned with business goals.
-This capability reduces manual errors, optimizes processes, and accelerates decision-making.
+With AI and analytics built in, CLM software can analyse contract clauses, assess risks, and ensure contracts align with business goals.
+This reduces manual errors, improves processes, and accelerates decision-making.

 How Does Contract Lifecycle Management Software Work?

-CLM software works by automating and streamlining the various stages of the contract lifecycle.
-It integrates with existing enterprise systems, such as CRM, ERP, and document management tools.
-These integrations allow businesses to manage contracts across departments and ensure that all relevant teams are involved in the process.
+CLM software automates and manages the various stages of the contract lifecycle.
+It integrates with existing enterprise systems such as CRM, ERP, and document management tools, allowing businesses to manage contracts across departments and keep all relevant teams involved.

-The software starts by helping users create contracts quickly with the help of templates and clause libraries.
-It then facilitates collaboration by allowing teams to provide input and track changes in real-time.
-Once the contract is ready, the software triggers automated approval workflows, ensuring that all necessary stakeholders sign off before the contract is executed.
+The software helps users create contracts quickly using templates and clause libraries, then supports collaboration by allowing teams to provide input and track changes in real time.
+Once a contract is ready, automated approval workflows ensure all necessary stakeholders sign off before execution.

-During the performance monitoring phase, CLM software tracks key milestones and obligations, providing alerts if certain dates or conditions are missed.
-The software helps ensure compliance by providing a centralized platform for tracking contracts, audits, and renewals.
+During the performance monitoring phase, CLM software tracks key milestones and obligations, sending alerts when dates or conditions are at risk of being missed.
+It provides a centralised platform for tracking contracts, audits, and renewals.

-Additionally, CLM software simplifies the renewal and termination process by setting reminders for contract expiration and offering tools to review, renegotiate, or terminate contracts when needed.
+CLM software also manages the renewal and termination process by setting reminders for contract expiration and providing tools to review, renegotiate, or terminate contracts as needed.

 Key Features of Contract Lifecycle Management Software